 Discover unmatched links courses in this stretch of The Wild Atlantic Way

-Why play golf in South West Ireland?
+Why book a golf break to South West Ireland?

 - Fantastic links

 South West Ireland is known far and wide by golfers across Europe as being the best place on the Emerald Isle if you’re searching for a quick getaway to test your metal at some of Europe’s best links courses.